List of We Bare Bears characters: Charlie

-Charlie is a friendly Bigfoot who wanders alone around the San Francisco woods until he meets the Bears in "Charlie," where they agree to let him live in their cave for a little while via a website called CaveShare.
+Charlie is a friendly yet misanthropic Bigfoot who wanders alone around the San Francisco woods until he meets the Bears in "Charlie," where they agree to let him live in their cave for a little while via a website called CaveShare.
 He is tall and has multiple joints across his body.
 While it is unknown how old he is, he is apparently more than a century old as he is shown living as far back as 1913 as seen in "El Oso".
 It is revealed that, due to his life of solitude, he is socially inept and doesn't know how to be a good friend.
 This results in him unintentionally causing havoc for the Bears whenever he hangs out with them.
 He is also constantly harassed by humans trying to get pictures of him, which results in him becoming afraid of them and of cameras.
 He has on more than one occasion befriended someone other than the Bears.
-In "El Oso", he made friends with the titular character and in "Rescue Ranger", and saves Tabes anonymously (he eventually lets her get to know him in "Charlie & Tabes" after getting her name wrong numerous times (Tubes, Tebs, etc.)).
+In "El Oso", he made friends with the titular character and in "Rescue Ranger", and saves Ranger Tabes anonymously (he eventually lets her get to know him in "Tabes & Charlie" after getting her name wrong numerous times (Tubes, Tebs, etc.)).
 In "Hurricane Hal", his actual home is shown to be a broken-down car while in "Christmas Parties" he hosts a party in a giant tree he decorates to be a Christmas tree.
 In the episode "Charlie Ball," we see that Charlie is extremely skilled at ball-handling and that his height makes him perfect for basketball.
 In "Charlie's Big Foot," Charlie is revealed to have blue-colored blood, and in "Bubble", it is revealed that his natural fur is actually gold colored making him look handsome and majestic.
 He also sees Panda as his best friend and usually tries to show off new discoveries and his "decor" to him over the other two.
-Besides Panda, he also is friends with a common snake as seen in "Charlie and the Snake".
+Besides Panda, he also is friends with a common snake as seen in "Charlie & The Snake".